mangi07/tStudio-1/README.md

     $ npm install && bower install

+##Communicating With Git Server
+This application uses git version control to keep track of translations.
+Collaboration between translators can be done through a git server.

+In order to communicate with the git server, the application uses the urls given in src/config/giteaUrls.json.
+Read Gitea's [documentation] (https://docs.gitea.io/en-us/) if you need to know more about how it works.

 In order to test creation of new users and other operations that require api authentication, you can place a file named private.json in src/config/ containing the following:

 ```javascript